RequirementEngineering/ch-re-JD154075/SRS.md

 FR-3	   | Student Edit |The system shall let a user that is an administrator with correct permissions who is logged into the system to edit students.|
 FR-4	   | Student Remove |The system shall let a user that is an administrator with correct permissions who is logged into the system to remove students.|
 FR-5	   | Student Review |The system shall let a user that is an administrator with correct permissions who is logged into the system to review students.|

+### We describe the functional requirements by giving various use case.

 ## 3.6 Nonfunctional Requirements
 Nonfunctional Requirements	   | Description|
  --- | --- |